 Defense attorneys argued that the donations cannot be considered campaign contributions.

-Prosecutors said Edwards manipulated Young and others to help keep his affair out of public view.
-Young testified that he allowed Hunter to move in with him and his wife at Edwards' request after newspapers began looking into a possible affair within the Edwards campaign.
-Young initially claimed to be the father of Hunter's baby girl and testified that Mellon was already funding Hunter's living expenses when he called Baron to complain about the situation.
+Prosecutors argued that Edwards manipulated Young and others to help keep his affair out of public view.
+Young testified that he allowed Hunter to move in with him and his wife at Edwards’ request after newspapers began looking into a possible affair within the Edwards campaign.
+Young initially claimed to be the father of Hunter’s baby girl and testified that Mellon was already funding Hunter’s living expenses when he called Baron to complain about the situation.